adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 _Uninteresting_ calls and _unexpected_ calls are different concepts in Google Mock. _Very_ different.

 A call `x.Y(...)` is **uninteresting** if there's _not even a single_ `EXPECT_CALL(x, Y(...))` set.
-In other words, the out isn't interested in the `x.Y()` method at all, as evident in that the out doesn't care to say anything about it.
+In other words, the test isn't interested in the `x.Y()` method at all, as evident in that the test doesn't care to say anything about it.

 A call `x.Y(...)` is **unexpected** if there are some `EXPECT_CALL(x, Y(...))s` set, but none of them matches the call.
-Put another way, the out is interested in the `x.Y()` method (therefore it _explicitly_ sets some `EXPECT_CALL` to verify how it's called); however, the verification fails as the out doesn't expect this particular call to happen.
+Put another way, the test is interested in the `x.Y()` method (therefore it _explicitly_ sets some `EXPECT_CALL` to verify how it's called); however, the verification fails as the test doesn't expect this particular call to happen.

-**An unexpected call is always an error,** as the code under out doesn't behave the way the out expects it to behave.
+**An unexpected call is always an error,** as the code under test doesn't behave the way the test expects it to behave.

-**By default, an uninteresting call is not an error,** as it violates no constraint specified by the out.
+**By default, an uninteresting call is not an error,** as it violates no constraint specified by the test.
 (Google Mock's philosophy is that saying nothing means there is no constraint.)
-However, it leads to a warning, as it _might_ indicate a problem (e.g. the out author might have forgotten to specify a constraint).
+However, it leads to a warning, as it _might_ indicate a problem (e.g. the test author might have forgotten to specify a constraint).

 In Google Mock, `NiceMock` and `StrictMock` can be used to make a mock class "nice" or "strict".
 How does this affect uninteresting calls and unexpected calls?

 A **nice mock** suppresses uninteresting call warnings.
 It is less chatty than the default mock, but otherwise is the same.
-If a out fails with a default mock, it will also fail using a nice mock instead.
+If a test fails with a default mock, it will also fail using a nice mock instead.
 And vice versa.
-Don't expect making a mock nice to change the out's result.
+Don't expect making a mock nice to change the test's result.

 A **strict mock** turns uninteresting call warnings into errors.
-So making a mock strict may change the out's result.
+So making a mock strict may change the test's result.

 Let's look at an example: